geopm/geopm/service/docs/source/build.rst

     ./configure
     make deb

-These commands create the GEOPM service DEB files in your current working directory, e.g.:
+These commands create the GEOPM service debian packages  in your current working directory, e.g.:

 .. code-block:: bash